A Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation

 Brief answer: This objection depends on the Futurist reading of Daniel 9, where the covenant is assigned to a future Antichrist.
 But the Christ-centered Protestant reading sees Daniel 9 fulfilled in Christ.

 Messiah confirms the covenant.
 Messiah is cut off.
 Messiah brings sacrifice and offering to their fulfillment.
-Judgment later falls on apostate Jerusalem.
+Judgment later falls on apostate Jerusalem in AD 70.
 The future Antichrist covenant is not required by the text.
 It is a Futurist construction placed on top of Daniel 9.

 10. “The day-for-a-year principle is arbitrary.”